mumo-x/SALES-PERFORMANCE-DASHBOARD-RETAIL-STORE/README.md

 ## Contact

-For any questions or feedback, please contact the developer.
+For any questions or feedback, please contact the developer via designerssplendor@gmail.com.